 Our online gold purity calculator will answer your calculation and conversion needs quickly.
 With this calculator, you can calculate the percentage of pure gold by entering the karat value visible on your gold jewellery piece.
 Use the calculator to enter any Karat value from 1 to 24 and convert it into a percentage of pure gold.

-To know more about how the amount of pure gold in your jewellery is calculated, firstly, you need to know its weight and karat.
+To know more about how to check gold purity in jewellery, firstly, you need to know its weight and karat.

 Determine the karat of your gold jewellery by looking at its karat marks, which are usually stamped in places that are not readily visible, like the inner side of a ring or a bangle.
 And Karats are denoted by the sign K or Kt.
-You will see the standard karat numbers 10K, 14K, 18K, 20K, and 22K.
+Before purchasing, you must know the different types of gold karats, such as 10K, 14K, 18K, 20K, and 22K.

-This simple calculation is done by dividing the karat number of your jewellery by 24 and then multiplying the result by 100.
+This simple gold purity calculation is done by dividing the karat number of your jewellery by 24 and then multiplying the result by 100.

 For example, if you know that a gold item is 18 karats, divide 18 by 24.
 You have 0.75.
 And multiplied by 100 is equal to 75% of gold content.